foundersandcoders/express-and-testing-workshop/README.md

 })
 // In Server.js
 const app = express()
-app.use('/api/v1/', routes)

-//final route will be
-/api/v1/
+app.use(routes)
 ```

-* In this workshop you will find a `server` and `database` folder.
-The database
-  configuration has been setup for you, so you should not have to change any code in
-  that folder but feel free to have a look.
+* In this workshop you will find a `server` and `database` folder, which have been set up for you, so you should not have to change any code in these folders but feel free to have a look.

 * The objective of this workshop is to write integration tests for a backend
   server which has already been setup.

 * 'Integration tests' are tests that check the correct functioning of several interconnected functions all working together.

 * `Supertest` and `Tape` allow us to perform Integration tests checking that the Server and Database are communicating properly, and calls to the Server endpoints respond with the correct status codes and any data requested.

 * In the server folder there is a `routes` subfolder inside of which all the
   servers routes have been written for you (using promises).